mit-submit/submit-users-guide/source/program.rst

 By default, Jupyterhub shows the files located in ``/home/submit/<username>``.
 If you store jupyter notebooks in ``/work`` and they are small, consider moving them to your ``/home`` directory.
 Otherwise, you should be able to access a notebook in ``/work`` by selecting "``File > Open from Path...``" in the top menu of Jupyter, then type the full path to your notebook.

+When you are finished using Jupyter, please select ``File -> Hub Control Panel -> Stop My Server`` from the top menu to stop your server.

 Here is how jupyter interacts with: conda, singularity, GPUs, Slurm, and ROOT.

 #.
 Conda